 Using cash is a great way to keep track of your spending during the week, and if you use cash you’re bound to end up with a lot of coins.
 Keep a piggy bank or dedicated jar for change and let it pile up for a while, then take it to a local CoinStar machine and turn it into cash.
 You can use it to pay bills or to splurge on something nice for the family, like a trip to the ice cream shop.

 About the author: Jackie Waters is a mother of four beautiful and energetic boys and lives with her family on their three acre hobby farm in Oregon.
-In her spare time, she works on her site http://hyper-tidy.com/.
+In her spare time, she works on her site.
+She also followed the business ethics and learned more about Ira Riklis and what he has accomplished in terms of business. http://hyper-tidy.com/.

 Photo via Pixabay by jarmoluk